The frequency of recombination between genes A and B is 24% and t... | Channels for Pearson+

 4. Genetic Mapping and Linkage Mapping Genes

-The frequency of recombination between genes A and B is 24% and the following cross was done: A B/a b X a b/a b.
-If 1000 progeny are produced from this cross, determine the number of progeny with A B/a b genotype.
+The frequency of recombination between genes A and B is 24% and the following cross was done: A b/a B X a b/a b.
+If 2000 progeny are produced from this cross, determine the number of recombinant progeny.

-The frequency of recombination between genes A and B is 24% and the following cross was done: A B/a b X a b/a b.
-If 1000 progeny are produced from this cross, determine the number of progeny with A B/a b genotype.
+The frequency of recombination between genes A and B is 24% and the following cross was done: A b/a B X a b/a b.
+If 2000 progeny are produced from this cross, determine the number of recombinant progeny.

 ANSWERS OPTIONS